Michael O'Kennedy: Return to cabinet

 Following the 1987 general election, Haughey was again Taoiseach and O'Kennedy returned to the cabinet as Minister for Agriculture and Food.
 This may have seemed like a demotion for someone with the experience of O'Kennedy; however, his nearly five-year tenure received praise from farming circles.

 In November 1991, tensions arose within Fianna Fáil regarding the continued leadership of Haughey.
 Minister for Finance Albert Reynolds directly challenged the party leader and Taoiseach; however, the challenge failed.
 O'Kennedy supported the incumbent leader throughout the heave and took over as Minister for Labour in the subsequent reshuffle.
 Once again, this was viewed as a demotion; however, O'Kennedy viewed his role as one of the most important in the cabinet, considering the high unemployment rate.

-In February 1992, Haughey eventually stepped down as Taoiseach and Fianna Fáil leader, and Albert Reynolds won the subsequent leadership election by a large majority.
+In February 1992, Haughey stepped down as Taoiseach and Fianna Fáil leader, and Albert Reynolds won the subsequent leadership election by a large majority.
 The formation of his new cabinet caused widespread shock as O'Kennedy and seven of his cabinet colleagues were effectively sacked in favour of supporters of the new Taoiseach.
-This effectively brought his cabinet career to an end.
+This brought his cabinet career to an end.

 Later years

-Worse was to follow as O'Kennedy lost his seat at the 1992 general election, in what turned out to be a disaster for Fianna Fáil.
+O'Kennedy lost his seat at the 1992 general election, in what turned out to be a disaster for Fianna Fáil.
 He subsequently secured election to Seanad Éireann for the second time in his career.

 O'Kennedy was re-elected to the Dáil at the 1997 general election.
-That same year he sought the Fianna Fáil nomination for President of Ireland but received only 21 votes out of a total of 112, as Mary McAleese became the party's nominee and eventual victor of the election.
+He sought the Fianna Fáil nomination in the 1997 presidential election, but received only 21 votes out of a total of 112, as Mary McAleese became the party's nominee and eventual victor of the election.

 After the 2002 general election, O'Kennedy retired from national politics.
 He returned to work as a barrister and subsequently became a member of the Refugee Appeals Tribunal.

 O'Kennedy died on 15 April 2022, aged 86.